zuernerd/zuernerd.github.io/_posts/2025-07-30-fault-simulator.markdown

 ## Why simulate Fault Injection?

 Simulating fault injection offers significant advantages across development, testing, and security evaluation.
-One of the main motivations is cost and reproducibility—hardware fault injection setups are expensive and not easily repeatable.
+One of the main motivations is cost and reproducibility.
+Hardware fault injection setups are expensive and not easily repeatable.
 Simulation enables automated, repeatable testing at a much lower cost.

 Designing software countermeasures is also particularly challenging.
 Even if a countermeasure is implemented, it might still be bypassed, and the nature of fault effects is not always evident at the level of a high-level programming language.
 Developers must often analyze the behavior at the assembly level to truly understand vulnerabilities.
 Countermeasures tend to grow more complex as attack methods evolve, and compilers may even unintentionally undermine these protections.

 Compared to hardware testing, simulation enables faster development cycles.
-There's no need to launch a new test campaign for every code update—something especially valuable when working with non-reprogrammable memory like masked ROM.
+There's no need to launch a new test campaign for every code update, something especially valuable when working with non-reprogrammable memory like masked ROM.
 It also encourages rapid experimentation with new ideas.
 Moreover, simulation avoids the risk of physically damaging hardware, such as through overheating or overvolting a development board.

 Simulations are also easier to run systematically.
 Instead of manually performing each test, you can automate hundreds of fault scenarios in a controlled and reproducible way.
 These tests can target specific fault models, allowing for thorough and targeted analysis.
 On the other hand, hardware-based setups often generate faults based on the characteristics of the physical equipment used.
 As a result, the exact fault behavior may not always be clear, consistent, or even fully understood.